Emile-Nsengimana/EPICmail/README.md

 | /api/v1/users/:email | DELETE | remove a specific user |

 ### HOW CAN IT BE MANUAL TESTED
-- Use [postman](https://www.getpostman.com/)to test out the API endpoints
+- Use [postman](https://www.getpostman.com/downloads/) to test out the API endpoints